Holy Ground (Taylor Swift song)

-"Holy Ground" is a song written and recorded by American singer-songwriter Taylor Swift, taken from her fourth studio album, Red (2012).
-Produced by Jeff Bhasker, "Holy Ground" is an upbeat song combining country rock and heartland rock with insistent drums.
+"Holy Ground" is a song written and recorded by the American singer-songwriter Taylor Swift for her fourth studio album, Red (2012).
+Produced by Jeff Bhasker, "Holy Ground" is an upbeat song combining arena rock, country rock, and heartland rock with insistent drums.
 In the lyrics, the narrator reminisces about a good moment in a failed relationship; she describes where she and the ex-lover once stood as "holy ground".

-Music critics praised the lyrical maturity for showcasing a more complicated understanding of failed relationships, departing from the bitter sentiments on Swift's previous songs.
+Music critics praised the lyrical maturity for its showcase of a more complicated understanding of failed relationships and departed from the bitter sentiments of Swift's previous songs.
 Some picked it as an album highlight and one of Swift's best songs in her discography.
-"Holy Ground" peaked at number 12 on the Bubbling Under Hot 100 Singles chart and number 89 on the Canadian Hot 100.
+"Holy Ground" peaked at number 12 on the US Billboard Bubbling Under Hot 100 Singles chart and number 89 on the Canadian Hot 100.

 A re-recorded version, "Holy Ground (Taylor's Version)", was released as part of Swift's re-recorded album Red (Taylor's Version) on November 12, 2021.
-"Holy Ground (Taylor's Version)" peaked at number 76 on the US Billboard Hot 100.
+The song peaked at number 77 on the Billboard Global 200 and entered on singles charts in Canada and the United States.

 Production

-Swift released her third studio album, Speak Now, in October 2010.
+Taylor Swift released her third studio album, Speak Now, in October 2010.
 She wrote the album by herself and co-produced it with Nathan Chapman.
 Speak Now was similar to Swift's previous album, Fearless (2008), in its country pop production style.

 On her fourth studio album, Red (2012), Swift wanted to experiment with other musical styles.
 To this end, she approached different producers beyond her career base in Nashville, Tennessee.
 One such producer was Jeff Bhasker, whose drum work on the songs by pop-rock band Fun inspired Swift; she finished writing "Holy Ground" before meeting with Bhasker in his studio.
 There, Swift played the whole song on acoustic guitar, which left Bhasker impressed: "I was just blown away at how stone cold she was [...]
 Her style of songwriting is very, very honest.
 She's just a really old soul."